 Editorial Information and Guidelines

 The following guidelines provide a basic framework for the submission of feature articles to Innovation on a variety of topics.
-Engineers and Geoscientists BC members are welcome to submit articles or article ideas for consideration; however please note that authors should first contact the Managing Editor well in advance to discuss the specifics of story proposals and deadlines.
+Engineers and Geoscientists BC registrants are welcome to submit articles or article ideas for consideration; however the authors should first contact the Managing Editor well in advance to discuss the specifics of story proposals and deadlines.

 The topic approach usually centres on a challenge/issue and how it was solved or addressed; alternatively, it may focus on recent breakthroughs or improvements in a technology or field of practice.
 Feature stories typically range from 1,200 to 1,500 words long and are accompanied by photos and illustrations to maximize visual appeal and impact.

-Engineering/geoscience articles should be written or co-written by registered Engineers and Geoscientists BC members and be non-technical, non-promotional and understandable by members of all disciplines as well as non-members.
+Engineering/geoscience articles should be written or co-written by registered Engineers and Geoscientists BC registrants and be non-technical, non-promotional, and understandable by registrants of all disciplines as well as non-registrants.
 They should also include sufficient background information for readers unfamiliar with the topic or area of practice covered in the story.